Search

 Education

 Ancient India has long been celebrated as a global knowledge hub.
 From the early roots of education in Vedic culture to the famed ancient universities of Takshashila and Nalanda, India attracted students and scholars from across the world.
-These institutions weren’t just centers of learning but symbols of a holistic education system that emphasized philosophy, science, mathematics, medicine, and arts.
-In contrast, the modern Indian education system, though vast, has been criticized for being exam-centric and focused on rote learning rather than inquiry-driven learning.
+These institutions were not just centers of learning but symbols of a holistic education system that emphasised philosophy, science, mathematics, medicine and arts.
+In contrast, the modern Indian education system, though vast, has been criticised for being exam-centric and focused on rote learning rather than inquiry-driven learning.

 Post-colonial India adopted a more rigid education structure, which, although improved access, often left little room for creativity or multidisciplinary exploration.
-The constraints of this system have been a barrier to innovation, research, and critical thinking.
+The constraints of this system have been a barrier to innovation, research and critical thinking.
 This has led an increasing number of Indian students to seek educational opportunities abroad.
 About 7,50,000 students have traveled abroad to pursue higher education in 2022 alone, while a little over 30,000 international students have enrolled in India in the same year.
-This emphasizes the importance of expanding internationalization efforts at home.
+This emphasises the importance of expanding internationalisation efforts at home.

 National Education Policy 2020

 International collaborations have been a focus area for India.
-Several universities have signed Memoranda of Understanding (MOUs) with foreign institutions to facilitate research, student exchange, and curriculum development.
-In addition, India has promoted exchange programs under initiatives such as Study in India and the Global Initiative of Academic Networks (GIAN).
+Several universities have signed Memoranda of Understanding (MOUs) with foreign institutions to facilitate research, student exchange and curriculum development.
+In addition, India has promoted exchange programmes under initiatives such as Study in India and the Global Initiative of Academic Networks (GIAN).

 This will facilitate international students in navigating all information about studies in India and act as a guide in choosing the right institute and course that fits their requirements.
 In 2018, the Indian government allocated around INR 150 crores for Study in India, with the goal of reaching 200,000 foreign students by 2023.
 However, actual enrollment numbers have fallen short of these expectations, indicating the need for further reforms and better infrastructure.